liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 ## What's next?
-This is a common problem faced in front end development.
+Wanting a parent component to alter the styles of a child component turns out to not be such a rare scenario.
 Thankfully there is a great discussion in progress and a new [CSS-Modules proposal](https://github.com/css-modules/css-modules/issues/147) to make this issue simpler with the introduction of a new `:external` keyword in CSS.
 The proposal is a recommended read with some interesting discussions.
-In the mean time, always go for the simplest solution, but know that your old friend specificity is always there when you need it.
+In the mean time, always go for the simplest solution and know that your old friend specificity is always there for you.

 _Have you had this problem?
 How did you solve it?
 Let us know your thoughts in the comments below!_